gabrieleasudoss/azure-aks-terraform-webapp-deployment/README.md

 # azure-aks-terraform-webapp-deployment

-This code repository demonstrates the deployment of a web application to Azure using Docker containers and Kubernetes.
-The deployment process includes configuring and deploying supporting infrastructure as code using Terraform or ARM templates.
-Additionally, the repository includes automation for building and deploying the web application, allowing for easy deployment, destruction, and redeployment of the application and its infrastructure.
+This code repository demonstrates the deployment of a Flask web application to Azure using Docker containers and Kubernetes.
+The deployment process includes configuring and deploying supporting infrastructure as code using Terraform.
+Additionally, the repository includes automation for building and deploying the Flask web application, allowing for easy deployment, destruction, and redeployment of the application and its infrastructure.

-1. Deploy a web application to Azure.
+1. Deploy a Flask web application to Azure.

       ![azure-aks-terraform-webapp-deployment](images/aks_17.png)

-2. Deploy the web application as a Docker Container.
+2. Deploy the Flask web application as a Docker Container.

       ![azure-aks-terraform-webapp-deployment](images/aks_10.png)